How to Properly Use Magnetic Eyelashes to Minimize Hair Loss

 It might sound like an ineffective gimmick you’d spot in a midnight infomercial, but magnetic lashes are actually the preferred falsie method for many people.
 Not only are they easy to use, but they also give you voluminous curls with zero glue, instead using tiny magnets to secure the strips on.
 But just because there’s nothing sticky involved doesn’t mean it won’t pose any risks for hair loss.
-Here’s everything you need to know to enjoy gorgeous thick lashes without causing harm to your natural hair.
+Here’s everything you need to know to enjoy gorgeous thicker looking lashes without causing harm to your natural hair.

 How Do Magnetic Lashes Work?